dependents/node-detective-amd/README.md

 You may also (optionally) configure the detective via a second object argument `detective(src, options)` that supports the following options:

-* `skipLazyLoaded`: (Boolean) whether or not to omit inner requires in the list of extracted dependencies.
+* `skipLazyLoaded`: (boolean) whether or not to omit inner requires in the list of extracted dependencies.
   * Note: this does not affect the REM form since those inner requires are not "lazily" fetched.

 ## Syntax Support